 - Links exist on each post.

-- Relevant keywords or tags are used on each page.
+- Relevant keywords or tags used on each page.

 - There is plenty of good quality content on the page and not all is keyword specific.

-- There are analysis and metrics available for the site.
+- There is analysis and metrics available for the site.